Patricia Fernandez (actress): Host

+Fernandez currently works as a video journalist for OMNI News: Filipino under OMNI Television in Canada.

 Fernandez was part of Solar News Channel (later 9TV)'s headliner morning news program, Solar Daybreak, for which she did weather updates and feature stories in her own segment, "People, Attractions, and Travel, PAT Features."
 PAT Features also aired on Solar News Channel's Solar Newsday and Solar News Cebuano.
 Fernandez was CNN Philippines' entertainment correspondent during the transition between 9TV and CNN Philippines.

-Fernandez was Sapul sa Singko and its updated version Good Morning Club's Showbiz News segment host, and frequently appeared on the show's popular Love Hurts segment.
+Fernandez was in Sapul sa Singko and its updated version Good Morning Clubs Showbiz News segment host, and frequently appeared on the show's popular Love Hurts segment.
 Sapul and GMC are TV5's morning news and talk show.
 She was also a weather anchor for TV5's news channel, AksyonTV (now 5 Plus).
 Fernandez was also a host for the international network The Filipino Channel on the educational series Filipino Ka Sabihin Mo for its second and third seasons.
 The show aimed to teach Filipino expatriates the Filipino language through daily tasks and activities.